 Design thinking is a problem-solving technique that helps individuals and organizations generate innovative solutions.
 It is based on the belief that good design can solve complex problems.

-Design thinking is a user-focused approach to problem-solving that starts with understanding users’ needs.
-The aim is to create meaningful solutions that meet a user’s demand.
+Design thinking is a user-focused approach to problem-solving that starts with deep understanding of users' needs.
+The aim is to create meaningful solutions that meet a user's demand.

 Although the name has the word 'design' attached to it, it's not strictly applicable for the design industry only.
 Several industries also employ this problem-solving technique due to its human-based approach.